zushenyan/Match3Gem/README.md

 Change Log
 ===
 * ver 0.5 (2013/9/6) - The first stable version.
-Fixed many bugs ,still have many workarounds and bad codes. v_v
+Fixed many bugs ,still has many workarounds and bad codes. v_v
 * ver 0.4 (2013/9/4) - A very first playable version released.
 It should be runnable on Chrome and still needs further check on other platforms.

 Author